Uberi/University-Notes/STAT230/STAT230.md

 # 5/5/14

-There are two tests and five online quizzes on MapleTA

-;wip: look at the schedule and put it on the calendar

 Probability is a tool used to model uncertainty and variability, like size, weight, and height.
 It allows us to work with uncertainty, though it cannot eliminate it.

 Definition